Shahriar-Kariman/CE3963_Assignment_1/CE3963_Assignment_1.md

 \end{split}
 $$

-So I solved that using the fixed point iteration method on my calcualtor and got $\approx 337$ so this mean that we are pretty close to *compounding daily* but I can't say why we didn't just end up with $365$?
+So I solved that using the fixed point iteration method on my calculator and got $\approx 337$ so this mean that we are pretty close to *compounding daily* but I can't say why we didn't just end up with $365$?

 ## Problem 2 - Annual Nominal and Effective Interest Rates of the Bank